-HWC sublets to the Subtenant an approximately 28,000-square-foot space located in an industrial building located at 4215 N. 40th Avenue, Phoenix, Arizona, 85019 for a term beginning on September 1, 2018 and unless terminated sooner pursuant to the terms of the Sublease, will continue for the remainder of the term provided in the prime lease, which terminates on April 30, 2024.
+New Gen sublets to the Subtenant an approximately 28,000-square-foot space located in an industrial building located at 4215 N. 40th Avenue, Phoenix, Arizona, 85019 for a term beginning on September 1, 2018 and unless terminated sooner pursuant to the terms of the Sublease, will continue for the remainder of the term provided in the prime lease, which terminates on April 30, 2024.
 Both parties agree that the terms of the lease will supersede any terms of a current or previous lease agreement between the parties.
 The Subtenant will make sublease payments of \$60,000 plus 2.9% rental tax, if applicable, per month to the Tenant, payable in advance on the first day of each month, for a total sublease payment of \$720,000.
 The monthly lease installments increase 5% each year beginning on January 1, 2020.
 The Subtenant will pay for all utilities used or consumed at the premises during the term of the agreement as currently obligated by the Tenant under the prime lease.
 If the Subtenant fails to cure any financial obligation within 15 days (or any other obligation within 20 days) after written notice of such default is provided by the Landlord to the Subtenant, the Landlord may take possession of the premises without further notice.
 The Lessor, the Tenant and the Subtenant have agreed to maintain appropriate insurance for their respective interests in the property, with the Lessor and the Tenant named as additional insured in such policies.
 The Subtenant also maintains liability insurance on the premises in a total aggregate sum of at least \$1,000,000.

-Commercial Lease for 4126 W. Indian School Road, Phoenix, Arizona, 85019 pursuant to the terms and conditions of the Lease Agreement dated as of September 1, 2018 between New Gen Real Estate, as the

-"Landlord", and HWC, as the "Tenant"
+Commercial Lease for 4126 W. Indian School Road, Phoenix, Arizona, 85019 pursuant to the terms and conditions of the Lease Agreement dated as of September 1, 2018 between New Gen Real Estate, as the "Landlord", and HWC, as the "Tenant"

-New Gen Real Estate leases to HWC a 2,100-square-foot retail building located at 4126 W. Indian School Road and a 636-square-foot building at the rear parking lot at 4140 W. Indian School Road for a term beginning on September 1, 2018 and ending on August 31, 2024.
+New Gen Real Estate leases to HWC a 2,000-square-foot retail building located at 4126 W. Indian School Road and a 636-square-foot building at the rear parking lot at 4140 W. Indian School Road for a term beginning on September 1, 2018 and ending on August 31, 2024.
 Both parties agreed that the terms of the lease superseded a previous lease agreement between the parties that had been in place since HWC's inception.
-HWC pays to New Gen Real Estate monthly installments of \$20,000 plus 2.9% rental tax, if applicable, payable in advance on the first day of each month.
+Pursuant to the lease HWC paid to New Gen Real Estate monthly installments of \$20,000 plus 2.9% rental tax, if applicable, payable in advance on the first day of each month, during 2016 and 2017.
+The monthly rent increased from \$20,000 to \$60,000 on September 1, 2018, per the terms of the lease.
 The monthly lease installments will increase 5% each year beginning on January 1, 2020.
 HWC may use the premises only for a medical marijuana retail store, and an office building in the rear will be used for management offices.